romchie/GnomeAimTrainer/README.md

 # Gnome Aim Trainer
 This is mini point-and-click aim trainer using the gnome meme.
 The user is given 60 seconds by default, and they have to click the gnome as many times as possible.
 After each successful click, the gnome will move to a new entirely random spot on the screen.
-The game tracks your click accuracy on the gnome and gives you a final score upon completion of the game (which is once time is up).
+The game tracks your click accuracy on the gnome and gives you a final score upon completion of the game in the terminal (which is once time is up).
 Note that the hitbox of the gnome is the actual .PNG bounds, not just a rectangle.

 ### Note
 This game uses the [pygame](https://www.pygame.org/docs/) library, so make sure you install it to be able to play the game.